 Variable interest entities - We determine whether investments involve a variable interest entity ("VIE") based on the characteristics of the subject entity.
 If the entity is determined to be a VIE, then management determines if we are the primary beneficiary of the entity and whether or not consolidation of the VIE is required.
 The primary beneficiary consolidating the VIE must normally have both (i) the power to direct the activities that most significantly affect the VIE's economic performance and (ii) the obligation to absorb significant losses of or the right to receive significant benefits from the VIE.
-If we are deemed to be the primary beneficiary, the VIE is consolidated and the other party's equity interest in the VIE is accounted for using the equity method of accounting.
+If we are deemed to be the primary beneficiary, the VIE is consolidated and the other party's equity interest in the VIE is accounted for as a non-controlling interest.
+Our unconsolidated VIEs are accounted for using the equity method of accounting.
 Our maximum exposure to loss related to VIEs is limited to the carrying value of our investments.